naninovel/docs/docs/guide/choices.md

 @stop
 ```

-Value of the `goto` parameter is the path to re-route into when users selects the corresponding choice.
+Value of the `goto` parameter is the path to re-route (jump) into when users selects the corresponding choice.
 It's specified in the following format: *ScriptName*.*LabelName*.
 When label name is omitted, provided script will be played from the start; when script name is omitted, a label in the currently played script will be referenced:

 ```nani
 ; Starts playing naninovel `Script001` script from the start.